Steamboat Illustrations, Page 19

 Then the green/brackish lookin' water was gettin' to me so I subdued the palette.
 You convert the whole image to grayscale, tint it blue green then double expose it over your color version.

-This is an original ad for one of Cap'n Leathers' series of boats all named NATCHEZ.
-Jim Hale thought thinks this is probably the 6th boat by that name.
-There's no date on this piece which was yellow with age.
+There was no date on this piece which was yellow with age.
 I cleaned it up in this hi con version.

 The reduced scan produced a "moray pattern" in the sky which of course the original doesn't have.